gianlucazani/COMP3221_assignment1/README.md

     Any change that will modify the network topology (i.e. node joins later, link cost change, failures) made <b>after</b> a shortest paths output, has to be made after each nodes has printed again the result of shortest paths (i.e. after each node has reacted to changes).
   </li>
   <li>
-    Once a the Dijkstra's algorithm is triggered for any of the possible reasons, each node might have a slightly different time of computation and it might print the output few seconds late compared with others.
+    Once Dijkstra's algorithm is triggered for any of the possible reasons, each node might have a slightly different time of computation and it might print the output a few seconds later compared with others.
 Make sure that each node has printed the output before performing the above actions.
   </li>
   <li>
-    For how the newtwork is implemented, it will not react to changes that are reversions to previous configurartions seen within the same simulation (e.g. change a link cost from x to y and that bring it back to x, make a node fail and then make it alive again).
-This is a consequence of how I impemented the network: each node will store an history of all the versions he as seen of the network, and once a previous-seen configuration is received it gets ignored by the node.
-Unfortunately I figured this out too late during the project realisation and it hasn't been possible for me to start everything again for correcting this.
+    For how the network is implemented, it will not react to changes that are reversions to previous configurations seen within the same simulation (e.g. change a link cost from x to y and that bring it back to x, make a node fail and then make it alive again).
+This is a consequence of how I implemented the network: each node will store an history of all the versions he has seen of the network, and once a previous-seen configuration is received it gets ignored by the node.
+Unfortunately I figured this out too late during the project realisation and it hasn't been possible for me to start everything again to correct this.
 If I had more time I would have provided each update packet with a timestamp and I would have given the highest priority to newer packets, and not just to the ones the node has never seen before.
   </li>
   </li> I left some debug print messages commented in the code.
 In case you wish to see some useful information printed at terinal, you can uncomment lines: ---------- .
 The information include: see which packet a node is sending, which packed a node receives and if it has seen the same packet before, see when a node detects a neighbour failure.
 </ul>